Diabetes Foot Clinic

 This is a dedicated specialist multidisciplinary foot clinic for patients with acute diabetic foot complications.

-The main team includes both medical and surgical consultants, specialist podiatrists, a clinic assistant and an orthotist.
+The main team includes both medical and surgical consultants, specialist podiatrists, a clinic assistant, limited orthotic practitioner and an orthotist.
 However, there are also microbiology and radiology specialists readily available if needed.
 Care is undertaken in both outpatient and inpatient settings.

 The foot clinic can be found in the Elsie Bertram Diabetes Centre.
 This is a multidisciplinary centre with a variety of professions involved in diabetes care, covering central Norfolk, and the surrounding areas.

-The Elsie Bertram Diabetic Foot Clinic is open Monday to Friday and runs by appointment but if you are an existing patient you can arrange for a follow-up in clinic by contacting them directly on 01603 288522, also if you are concerned about your foot condition you can contact the Foot Clinic by phoning the same number, if we are unable to answer your call immediately, please leave a message and we will get back to you as soon as possible.
+The Elsie Bertram Diabetic Foot Clinic in East block level 3 is open Monday to Friday and runs by appointment but if you are an existing patient you can arrange for a follow-up or an emergency appointment in clinic by telephoning on 01603 288522.
+The Foot Clinic does not offer a drop in service, please always ring to arrange an appointment.
+If we are unable to answer your call immediately, please leave a message and we will get back to you as soon as possible.

 Whilst the foot clinic is usually run by the podiatrists, the other members of the team are always available.
-We also run specialist foot clinics as well.
-These are the medical foot clinic that runs on alternate Thursday mornings run by Dr K Dhatariya, Consultant Diabetologist.
-There is a vascular foot clinic that runs on the other Thursdays with Dr K Dhatariya and Mr D Morrow, one of our vascular surgeons.
-In addition, Mrs R Hutchinson, Orthopaedic Surgeon holds an Orthopaedic Foot Clinic once a month one specialising in bone problems in the feet.
-Dr K Dhatriya is also present.
+We run specialist foot clinics.
+These are the medical foot clinic run by Dr K Dhatariya, Consultant Diabetologist, vascular foot clinic that runs with Mr D Morrow one of our vascular surgeons and Dr K Dhatariya.
+In addition, Mrs R Hutchinson and Mr D Loveday, Orthopaedic Surgeons each hold an Orthopaedic Foot Clinic once a month specialising in bone problems in the feet.
+Dr K Dhatariya is also present.

-New patient referrals are accepted from all healthcare professionals.
+New patient referrals are accepted from all healthcare professionals, however the clinic does not accept self-referrals.
 A new patient appointment will take approximately one hour; during this time you will be asked about your general health, diabetes control, current medication and history of foot problem.
 In order to help us complete our assessment we ask that you provide an up-to-date list of medication (ideally by bringing your most recent repeat prescription).
 We will assess the blood supply and nerves in your feet.
 Subsequent appointments will take 30-45mins.

-The Norfolk and Norwich University Foundation Hospital is a teaching hospital, this means that there maybe student doctors, nurses or podiatrists in clinic, and we will discuss your foot problems with them, if you would rather not have a student present please let the podiatrist know.
+The Norfolk and Norwich University Hospitals Foundation Trust is a teaching hospital, this means that there may be student doctors, nurses or podiatrists in clinic, and we will discuss your foot problems with them, if you would rather not have a student present please let the podiatrist know.

 We aim to be an academic unit, and as such, patients attending the foot clinic may be asked to participate in clinical studies being undertaken in the department if they are deemed appropriate.
 Patients are under no obligation to take part and will be made aware that if they decline participation their ongoing care within the foot clinic will not be affected.